hyperledger/fabric-sdk-node/docs/tutorials/hsm-pkcs11.md

 * PKCS11_PIN
 * PKCS11_SLOT

-To turn these tests off, set environment variable "PKCS11_TESTS" to "false".
+To turn these tests off, the npm script `tapeIntegrationNoHSM` should be specified.